 Hospice has long been known for the ability to provide comfort and dignity throughout the dying process.
 Sadly, too few people are aware that a person does not have to be dying from cancer or experiencing excruciating pain in order to take advantage of end-of-life care.
-Hospice care is effective for patients suffering from a wide variety of chronic conditions, including heart failure, chronic obstructive pulmonary disease (COPD), amyotrophic lateral sclerosis (ALS), stroke, renal failure, liver failure and even dementia.
+Hospice care is effective for patients suffering from a wide variety of chronic conditions, including heart failure, chronic obstructive pulmonary disease (COPD), amyotrophic lateral sclerosis (ALS), stroke, renal failure, liver failure and even advanced dementia.

 Unlike other serious illnesses, Alzheimer’s disease (AD) and related dementias are extremely difficult to categorize into the neat stages of progression that are typically used to determine whether hospice care is appropriate.
 Life expectancy is difficult, if not impossible, to pinpoint for patients affected by AD or other forms of cognitive impairment, such as vascular dementia, Lewy Body dementia and frontotemporal dementia.
 Furthermore, patients in the later stages of these conditions are usually unable to communicate pain, discomfort, wants and needs.
 This means that family caregivers and even their loved ones’ physicians can have a tough time deciding when to call in hospice.

 READ MORE: BREAKING THE NEWS THAT A LOVED ONE IS GOING ON HOSPICE CARE

 How Dementia Complicates Hospice Eligibility